 \section{Introduction}

-Deep learning requires large labeled datasets to reach state-of-the-art performance.
-In the context of object detection for automated driving, 3D cuboids are the preferred annotation type since they allow for proper reasoning over all nine degrees of freedom (instance location, orientation, and metric extent).
-However, acquiring enough labels to train 3D object detectors is laborious and costly, as it mostly relies on a large number of human annotators.
-Current approaches towards scaling up annotation pipelines include better tooling, active learning, or a combination thereof \cite{Lee2018, Huang2018, Wang2019, Ling2019, Chen2019}.
-These approaches often rely on heuristics and require humans in the loop to correct this semi-automatic labeling, especially for difficult edge cases.
+Deep learning methods require large labeled datasets to achieve state-of-the-art performance.
+Concerning object detection for automated driving, 3D cuboids are preferred among other annotation types as they allow appropriately reasoning over all nine degrees of freedom (instance location, orientation, and metric extent).
+However, obtaining a sufficient amount of labels to train 3D object detectors is laborious and costly, as it mostly relies on involving a large number of human annotators.
+Existing approaches for scaling up annotation pipelines include the usage of better tooling, active learning, or a combination thereof \cite{Lee2018, Huang2018, Wang2019, Ling2019, Chen2019}.
+Such approaches often rely on heuristics and require human effort to correct the outcomes of semi-automatic labeling, specifically for difficult edge cases.

-In contrast, we propose to rely on differentiable rendering of shape priors to recover metric scale, pose, and shape of vehicles in the wild.
-Our proposed 3D autolabeling pipeline requires only 2D detections (bounding boxes or instance masks) and sparse point clouds (ubiquitous in 3D robotic contexts).
-The detections themselves are produces by off-the-shelf 2D detectors.
-We show that differentiable visual alignment, a.k.a.~\textit{'analysis-by-synthesis'}~\cite{yuille2006vision} or \textit{'render-and-compare'}~\cite{Kundu2018}, is a powerful and principled approach to autolabeling for autonomous driving.
+Alternatively, we propose a novel approach relying on differentiable rendering of shape priors to recover metric scale, pose, and shape of vehicles in the wild.
+Our 3D autolabeling pipeline requires only 2D detections (bounding boxes or instance masks) and sparse point clouds (ubiquitous in 3D robotic contexts).
+Detections themselves are produced using off-the-shelf 2D detectors.
+We demonstrate that differentiable visual alignment, also referred to as~\textit{``analysis-by-synthesis''}~\cite{yuille2006vision} or \textit{``render-and-compare''}~\cite{Kundu2018}, is a powerful approach towards autolabeling for the purpose of autonomous driving.

-We present three novel contributions.
-First, we introduce the notion of a \textbf{Coordinate Shape Space (CSS)}, which couples Normalized Object Coordinates (NOCS)~\cite{Wang2019NOCS} with the DeepSDF framework~\cite{park2019deepsdf}.
-This coupling allows us to reliably set object shapes into correspondence, facilitating \textit{deformable shape matching}.
-Second, we present a way to differentiate DeepSDF with respect to its surface, thus introducing a novel \textbf{differentiable SDF renderer} for comparative scene analysis over a defined shape space.
-Our third contribution is a \textbf{curriculum learning-based autolabeling pipeline} of driving scenes.
-We refer to Figure~\ref{fig:intro} for an example optimization on the KITTI3D dataset~\cite{Geiger2012}.
+The present study introduces three novel contributions.
+First, we formulate the notion of a \textbf{Coordinate Shape Space (CSS)}, which combines Normalized Object Coordinates (NOCS)~\cite{Wang2019NOCS} with the DeepSDF framework~\cite{park2019deepsdf}.
+This allows to reliably set object shapes into correspondence to facilitate \textit{deformable shape matching}.
+Second, we present a way to differentiate DeepSDF with respect to its surface, thereby introducing a novel \textbf{differentiable SDF renderer} for comparative scene analysis over a defined shape space.
+The third contribution is a \textbf{curriculum learning-based autolabeling pipeline} of driving scenes.
+Figure~\ref{fig:intro} presents an example optimization on the KITTI3D dataset~\cite{Geiger2012}.